DanielCastanos/Google-Capstone-BellaBeat-Case-Study/Readme.md

 ## Currency:
 The data spans March 2016 to May 2016.
 As a result, it may not accurately reflect current user habits or behavior.
 ## Citation:
- -The source of the dataset is not explicitly cited.
+ -The source of the dataset is from **https://www.kaggle.com/arashnic/fitbit**
- The dataset has several limitations:
 ## Data Limitations
 The available data consists of only 30 users. some users did not consistently record data for both daily activity and sleep.